 The therapists, in close collaboration with each other, evaluate and provide individualized guidance during the treatment process.

 Patients repeat the therapeutic activities and exercises frequently throughout the day during their home program.
 These activities are designed to improve the function of the central and peripheral nervous systems by "retraining the brain."
 This unique approach has been associated with decreased pain and swelling, and increased function.

 Course of treatment

-Sister Kenny Sports & Physical Therapy Center offers occupational therapy and hand therapy that guide patients through the phases of graded motor imagery, usually over several months.
+Courage Kenny Sports & Physical Therapy offers occupational therapy and hand therapy that guide patients through the phases of graded motor imagery, usually over several months.